 When you first look at this pen, your eyes are drawn to the massive spring you can see through the transparent body.
 The unusual mechanics might not be the most attractive, but they make filling a snap.
 I unscrewed the body, stuck the pen nib-first into a bottle of Diamine Red Dragon, pressed the button, and released.
 The result?
 A pen fully filled in mere seconds with 1.61ml of ink.
 With the TWSBI GO you don’t have to fiddle with twisting little knobs or messy syringes that you’ll have to clean later.
 It fills completely with just the push of a finger.

 Once the pen is inked, the writing experience is lovely.
 It’s wet and smooth, so the nib easily glides over the paper.
 I used a 1.1mm stub which gave my handwriting some line variation, which I love.
 However, if you’re more interested in a thinner line, it’s also available in extra-fine, fine, medium, and broad.
 As someone with a non-traditional grip, grip sections can be a complete dealbreaker for me.
 The TWSBI GO grip section was a happy surprise.
 It has small facets, but they don’t try to force my fingers into weird contortions like some structured grip sections do.
 The pen was light and felt natural in my hand.
-The TWSBI GO is $18.99, making it not only the most affordable pen in this battle but the most affordable TWSBI fountain pen available.
+The TWSBI GO is the most affordable TWSBI fountain pen available.

 - The filling mechanism is quick, clean, and way too much fun.